HarperCollins, 2023

 Photo credit: H. Walker.
 Reprint permitted for publicity purposes.All info and files downloadable here.

 Short Bio:J.P.
 Takahashi was born in New York City and raised by a family of readers in the United States and Japan.
 She loves a good adventure, in real life and in her imagination—especially when it’s as scary as it is magical.Standard Bio:J.P.
 Takahashi was born in New York City and raised by a family of readers in the United States and Japan.
 She loves a good adventure, in real life and in her imagination—especially when it’s as scary as it is magical.
 By day, J.P. works in publishing as a literary agent.
-She’s the author of Tokyo Night Parade (2023) and Waiting for Hanami (2025), and can be found online at jptakahashi.com and on Instagram @TakahashiPerry.Social Media Links:Instagram: https://www.instagram.com/TakahashiPerryBuy Links:Tokyo Night Parade (HarperCollins, 2023):HarperCollinsIndieboundAmazonBarnes & NobleTargetBookshopPraise for TOKYO NIGHT PARADE:A Barnes & Noble Best Book of 2023
+She’s the author of Tokyo Night Parade (2023) and Waiting for Hanami (2025), and can be found online at jptakahashi.com and on Instagram @TakahashiPerry.Social Media Links:Bluesky: https://bsky.app/profile/takahashiperry.bsky.socialBuy Links:Tokyo Night Parade (HarperCollins, 2023):HarperCollinsIndieboundAmazonBarnes & NobleTargetBookshopPraise for TOKYO NIGHT PARADE:A 2024 Children's Book Committee Best Children's Book of the Year

 A School Library Journal Best Book of 2023